fabianostermann/WoodtickWalkingSimulator/README.md

 or create a whole dataset of multiple logs with `bash generate_dataset.sh <desired_location>` (default: `dataset/`)

 Next to the recorded midi files, you will find a log file containing all information named `dump.log.gz`.
-Finally, you should transform that file in a *Machine Learning*-friedly csv format using the python script `util/logs_to_events.py`:
+Finally, you should transform all those logs to *Machine Learning*-friedly csv-formatted files using the python script `util/logs_to_events.py`:
 ```
 pip install pandas pretty_midi
 python util/logs_to_events.py --dir dataset/001/